weidai11/website/systemd/README.md

 ### Update.sh

-The artifacts in this section of the website need to be downloaded to the webserver and updated on occassion.
+The artifacts in this section of the website need to be downloaded to the web server and updated on occassion.
 Just run `update.sh` to perform the manual download and update.

 ```
 cd backup-scripts